takashilawson/takashilawson/_pages/research.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/banner.png
   image_description: "Fluorescence within a hollow-core fibre microreactor."
-last_modified_at: 2024-12-29
+last_modified_at: 2025-11-24
 toc: true
 ---
 I have scientific research experience in three areas related to the net-zero energy transition:
+1. harnessing light to produce solar fuels (e.g., green hydrogen) and chemicals.
-1. designing optical data storage technologies for the sustainable data centres of the future.
+2. designing optical data storage technologies for the sustainable data centres of the future.
 2. recycling diffuse indoor light to power small devices (the IoT).

-3. harnessing light to produce solar fuels (e.g., green hydrogen) and chemicals.
+## EPSRC Research Fellow | University of Cambridge | Starting Jan 2026
+More details on my fellowship project are available on the [UKRI website](https://gtr.ukri.org/projects?ref=UKRI2028){:target="_blank"}.

-## Researcher | Microsoft | Sep 2024 - Present
+## Researcher | Microsoft | Sep 2024 - Dec 2025
-As part of a [Cambridge Residency](https://www.microsoft.com/en-us/research/academic-program/cambridge-residency/){:target="_blank"}, I am developing new optical materials for [Project Silica](https://www.microsoft.com/en-us/research/project/project-silica/){:target="_blank"}, a new archival data storage technology, based on writing data into glass with femtosecond lasers.
+As part of a [Cambridge Residency](https://www.microsoft.com/en-us/research/academic-program/cambridge-residency/){:target="_blank"}, I investigated new optical materials for [Project Silica](https://www.microsoft.com/en-us/research/project/project-silica/){:target="_blank"}, a new archival data storage technology, based on writing data into glass with femtosecond lasers.
 A video summary of the project is available [here](https://youtu.be/-rfEYd4NGQg?feature=shared){:target="_blank"}.

 ## Postdoctoral Research Associate | University of Cambridge | Sep 2021 - Aug 2024
 I led on a collaborative scientific project between the University of Cambridge and McMaster University (Canada).
 I designed an optical setup to fabricate luminescent patterned films (or luminescent waveguide-encoded lattices - LWELs) for light harvesting.
 These patterned films are based on acrylate and epoxide polymers and can be applied to the surface of solar cells to boost efficiency.
 This work has resulted in the filing of a patent [WO/2024/252003](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2024252003){:target="_blank"}.